-- 1. Prior to August 15, the CISA NCSWIC Program Manager will develop and distribute an election calendar. - 2.
-By the date provided in the election calendar, interested RIC members submit their interest in serving as their region's RIC Primary or Alternate Representative to their RIC, their Regional Coordinator, and the CISA NCSWIC Program Manager.
+1. Prior to August 15, the CISA NCSWIC Program Manager will develop and distribute an election calendar.

+- By the date provided in the election calendar, interested RIC members submit their interest in serving as their region's RIC Primary or Alternate Representative to their RIC, their Emergency Communications Coordinator, and the CISA NCSWIC Program Manager.
 This submission should be in the form of a brief statement of interest. - 3.
-By the date provided in the election calendar, the CISA NCSWIC Program Manager or the Regional Coordinator will distribute the list of candidates to each RIC with instructions on voting.
+By the date provided in the election calendar, the CISA NCSWIC Program Manager or the Emergency Communications Coordinator will distribute the list of candidates to each RIC with instructions on voting.
 Each RIC will have two weeks to conduct an election on the date of their choosing, either in person or virtually. - a.
-Each RIC member, or proxy, will submit their vote electronically to the Regional Coordinator. - b.
-The Regional Coordinator will tally all votes and deliver the election results to the CISA NCSWIC Program Manager and the current NCSWIC Chair and Vice-Chair.

-- c.
-If the vote is conducted in person, the Regional Coordinator will collect paper votes and email the voting results to the NCSWIC Chair, the NCSWIC Vice-Chair, and the CISA NCSWIC Program Manager.
-(The NCSWIC Chair and Vice-Chair will only be included in the determination of voting results if they are not up for reelection.) - 4.
+Each RIC member, or proxy, will submit their vote electronically to the Emergency Communications Coordinator. - b.
+The Emergency Communications Coordinator will tally all votes and deliver the election results to the CISA NCSWIC Program Manager and the current NCSWIC Chair, Vice-Chair, and Second Vice-Chair. - c.
+If the vote is conducted in person, the Emergency Communications Coordinator will collect paper votes and email the voting results to the NCSWIC Chair, the NCSWIC Vice-Chair, the NCSWIC Second Vice-Chair, and the CISA NCSWIC Program Manager.
+(The NCSWIC Chair, Vice-Chair, and Second Vice-Chair will only be included in the determination of voting results if they are not up for reelection.) - 4.
 By the date provided in the election calendar, CISA will communicate the voting results to the newly elected RIC Representatives and the NCSWIC. - a.
 If there is a tie vote, candidates will submit a written statement elaborating on their statement of interest, providing additional detail on how they will best fill the role.
 This statement will be submitted by the date provided in the election calendar. - b.
 A final vote will take place the last week in September via the voting process described above. - c.
 Should there be another tie after the second vote, a coin toss will determine the winner. - d.
 CISA will communicate the voting results of the tiebreaker to the NCSWIC prior to the last business day in September. - 5.
 Elected RIC representatives will assume their positions as of October 1.